agf-web/clickdimensions/README.md

 ## Using the Form Designer

-- Do not use the columns in the Clickdimensions form editor.
+- **Do not use the columns in the Clickdimensions form editor.**
 - Limiting the form to 1 column gives you more control over the CSS layout than relying on HTML table structure.

 ## Embedding the Form

 For best results, use the Clickdimensions Widget instead of the Iframe option.
 Using the Widget option offers the following benefits over using the Iframe embed:
 - The height for forms does not have to manually set and is fully responsive to the size of the form
+- Custom web fonts will render wherever the form is embedded
 - Redirects to external URLS (thank you pages, etc.) work properly

 ## Notes on Using the Embed Widget